-The transfer of customer data to the sub-processor will not comply with data protection law if the new or old model clauses are used and an alternative solution will need to be found.
+The transfer of customer data to the sub-processor will not comply with data protection law if the new or old standard contractual clauses are used and an alternative solution will need to be found.
 This will usually take the form of an additional data protection agreement between the relevant parties.

 Irene Bodle is an IT lawyer specialising in SaaS agreements with over 10 years experience in the IT sector.
 If you require assistance with any SaaS, ASP, software on demand contracts or any other IT legal issues contact me:

 - SaaS, ASP Agreements – FAQs – Data Protection

 - SaaS Agreements – Data Protection – New Proposed EU Rules Part 2

 - SaaS Agreements – Data Protection – New Proposed EU Rules Part 1

 - SaaS, ASP Agreements – Data Protection and Safe Harbor, Issues with German Customers

 - SaaS, ASP Agreements – FAQs – Security